Relax, your sensitive data is secure

 If Target, Ashley Madison, and dozens of other companies that have been hacked had masked the most compromising bits of their data, millions of dollars could have been saved.

 With so many diverse organizations handling sensitive information, identity masking can benefit dozens of use cases, including:

 - Law firms exchanging documents in the eDiscovery process

 Especially in circumstances where private data redaction is obligatory, quickly and cost-effectively managing sensitive information is a must.

-Visit our Github repository to find instructions and sample Python code demonstrating how to use Rosette API entity extraction results to mask personally identifying information in text.
+Visit our Github repository to find instructions and sample Python code demonstrating how to use Rosette Cloud entity extraction results to mask personally identifying information in text.

 You can use the script from the commandline as follows: